 Chair of the Music Department, Associate Professor of Music

 Helen Tintes-Schuermann is Associate Professor of music and Chair of the Music Department.
 She is an accomplished singer-actress (contralto) and voice teacher/coach who performs regularly in opera, oratorio, concert and musical theater.
 Recent performances include Messiah with the Ft.
-Myers Mastersingers, concerts with the Symphonic Chorale of SW Florida and a Puccini opera double bill with FM Opera (Minnesota).
-Tintes has performed throughout Europe and the USA and has given masterclasses in Austria, Spain, Finland, Estonia, Hungary, China, and throughout the USA.
+Myers Mastersingers, concerts with the Symphonic Chorale of SW Florida, a Puccini opera double bill with FM Opera (Minnesota) and Rigoletto (Giovanna) with Gulfshore Opera, Fl.
+Tintes has performed throughout Europe and the USA and has given masterclasses in Austria, Spain, Finland, Estonia, Hungary, China, and the USA.
 She has served on the faculties of Northwestern University, the University of South Carolina (Columbia) and the Music and Arts Private University (MUK) of Vienna, Austria.

 Many of her students perform in opera houses and in musical theater in Europe and the United States and also serve as educators, arts administrators, and liturgical musicians.

 Education: B.S./B.A., Music Education and Literature, Minnesota State University; M.M.
 Vocal Performance, University of Minnesota; Magister Diploma in Lied and Oratorio, Mozarteum, Salzburg, Austria; D.M., Vocal Performance, Northwestern University.
 For more information, please visit her website: www.tinteschuermann.org